kendlyn338/GlukoseGuide/README.md

 Upon further development I would like to add:
 - Implement a chart for patient to easily view glucose trends
 - Ability to email/text both patient and physician
+- Ability to send SMS reminders for patient to check blood glucose levels